Summary: A Treatise of Human Nature (page 9)

 10.

-To support this assertion, Hume will summon the theory of first and second qualities formulated by Locke and taken up by Descartes.
+To support this, Hume invokes the theory of primary and secondary qualities formulated by Locke and taken up by Descartes.

-In effect, reason leads us to distinguish first qualities (extended bodies, movements...) from second qualities (heat, sounds, colours) and tries to convince us that only the first really exist.
+Reason leads us to distinguish primary qualities (extended bodies, movements, and so on) from secondary qualities (heat, sounds, colours), and tries to convince us that only the former truly exist.

-However, if a philosopher tries to convince us that the heat of fire does not really exist, he will not be taken seriously.
+Yet if a philosopher tries to persuade us that the heat of fire does not really exist, he will not be taken seriously.

 This shows that we can attribute a distinct continu'd existence to objects without ever consulting REASON, or weighing our opinions by any philosophical principles